jorinvo/me/README.md

 ## Running

-- `mix build` generates the site and exits.
-This runs on commits using a Github Action
+- `mix compile` compiles code and generates the site during the compile step.
+This runs on commits using a Github Action.
 - `iex -S mix` runs a dev server serving the side for local development